 Central banks are therefore allergic to deflation and instead favour a moderate rate of inflation.
 Proponents of a fully metallic currency, however, argue that the market will adjust to deflation and understand that lower wages and prices are not synonymous with a loss of purchasing power.
-Hizb ut-Tahrir in particular believes that in an Islamic economic environment people will not be subject to this money illusion and will thus not equate price with value (Gold Standard 2011).
+Hizb ut-Tahrir in particular believes that in an Islamic economic environment people will not be subject to this money illusion and will thus not equate price with value.
 Perhaps.

 As for the burden of debt, Hizb ut-Tahrir sees it as a welcome incentive to get rid of debt.
 They prefer funding of investment by savings.
 In their view, ‘the Islamic model is built on the premise of encouraging the market participant of the virtue of living within one’s means and funding investment through savings and not unsustainable debt’.
 Funding by share capital would meet with their approval.
 It may be noted that if deflation becomes the normal state of affairs and people get rid of money illusion, debt would likely be indexed, or the nominal rate of interest will be lowered.
 However, in a truly Islamic economy no interest or loans are allowed in the first place, and indexation would also be problematic, because sharia scholars generally maintain that debt can only be traded and amortised at face value.
 But as Hizb ut-Tahrir sees debt finance as inferior to profit sharing or profit-and-loss sharing, they would not bemoan its demise.

 Then the incentive to postpone purchases.
 Hizb ut-Tahrir calls this a false dogma.
 If wages are flexible the incentive to delay a purchase will disappear, they think, as the price to wage ratio does not change.
-This neglects, however, that the ratio between future prices and present wages does change, still making it attractive to postpone purchases.
-This implies that money holdings carry an implicit positive interest rate under deflation: over time the purchasing power of one nominal unit of money increases.
+This neglects, however, that the ratio between future prices and present wages does change, still makingt attractive to postpone purchases.
+This is because money holdings carry an implicit positive interest rate under deflation: the purchasing power of one nominal unit of money increases over time.
 That makes money more attractive vis-à-vis other assets, including financial assets such as shares and sukuk (Islamic certificates), to the detriment of financial intermediation and investment and possibly leading to unemployment.
-Arguably such a positive implicit interest is at odds with the Islamic view on money, which resembles Aristotle’s, and in his footsteps the Scholastics’, view that money is first and foremost a means of exchange and a unit of account and not an asset to be held (Usmani 1998 p.
-12, Aristotle 1992 pp 85-87).
+Arguably such a positive implicit interest is at odds with the Islamic view on money, which resembles Aristotle’s, and in his footsteps the Scholastics’, view that money is first and foremost a means of exchange and a unit of account and not an asset to be held.

-3. The Murabitun, Hizb ut-Tahrir and kindred spirits would surely push for pure forms of Islamic finance, PLS.
+3. The Murabitun, Hizb ut-Tahrir and kindred spirits would surely push for pure forms of Islamic finance, PLS (Profit-and-Loss Sharing).
 As the development of the prevailing Islamic finance industry shows, however, the market has a strong need for debt finance.
-PLS makes up only a fraction of total financing by Islamic banks.
-Credit provided by the banks running the payment mechanism, however, enables those banks to monitor the cash flows of their clients and thus receive an early warning if their fortunes are in danger of taking a wrong turn.
+PLS makes up only a small part of total financing by Islamic banks.
+Running the payment mechanism enables banks to monitor the cash flows of their clients and thus receive an early warning if their fortunes are in danger of taking a wrong turn.
+If they have granted credit they can intervene.
 Financiers without access to such monitoring may be tempted to charge higher rates or require a higher markup on funds supplied in order to make up for higher perceived risk.
-Very likely, therefore, the economies of jurisdictions introducing the gold dinar and silver dirham would have to face a less efficient functioning of financial intermediation, in particular if in addition debt finance is banned.
-For another thing, restrictions on debt finance would make financing of consumption extremely difficult—propbably a good thing in the eyes of Hizb ut-Tahrir.
+Very likely, therefore, the economies of jurisdictions introducing a full-fledged gold dinar and silver dirham, with financial intermediation decoupled from the payment mechanism, would have to face a less efficient functioning of financial intermediation, in particular if in addition debt finance is banned.
+For another thing, restrictions on debt finance would make financing of consumption extremely difficult—probably a good thing in the eyes of Hizb ut-Tahrir.